devarshishah3/CiscoLive-Terraform-ACI-workshop/Terraform Workshop Guide.md

         	cert_name   = "admin-509-cert"
 	}

+To Save and close the file:
+press ESC

+	:wq

 ### Task 1:
 #### Create a Tenant
 A Tenant is a container for all network, security, troubleshooting and L4 – 7 service policies.
 Tenant resources are isolated from each other, allowing management by different administrators.
+With vi:

+	vi variables.tf

 Edit <em>variables.tf</em>

 	variable "tenant_name" {
   		default = "tenant-user-{usernumber}" #Please enter the correct usernumber
 	}
+To Save and close the file:
+press ESC

+	:wq

+With vi:

+	vi main.tf
 Continue editing <em>main.tf</em>

 	resource "aci_tenant" "terraform_ten" {
   		name = "${var.tenant_name}"
 	}
+To Save and close the file:
+press ESC

+	:wq

 Lets run Terraform:

 You need to initialize terraform so it makes sure all the correct resources are avaialble.
 If the resource is not available, Terraform will download it.